mo7amedaliEbaid/run-tracker/README.md

 # run_tracker
-A flutter run tracker app - Clean architecture.
+A flutter run tracker app - live tracking - Clean architecture.

 It's a run tracker app to track the distance , speed and time of your activity (running, cycling,......).